iboutsikas/iboutsikas.github.io/docs/6.3.0/installation.md

     $ git remote add hydejack git@github.com:qwtel/hydejack.git
     $ git merge hydejack/master

 You can also update Hydejack this way.
 The master branch will not contain work in progress, but will contain major (breaking) releases.

-If you are starting a new blog you can also fork or clone the repository and use it as basis, though it's debatable whether that's a good idea.
+This approach is recommended if you intend to heavily customize Hydejack.

 ***